 Source of data (e.g. official statistics) or description of the method for developing the data, including (pre-) processing methods for data derived from remote sensing images (including the type of sensors and the details of the images used): Land-cover maps (LCM).
 The methods used to produce these maps are described in a separate report Land Use Change Matrices produced by intersecting LCM.
-These matrices may be reviewed in the FREL TOOL CR.
+These matrices may be reviewed in the FREL TOOL.
 Annualized Land Use Change Matrixes produced by interpolation of Land Use Change Matrices by period.
-These matrices can be reviewed in the FREL TOOL CR.
+These matrices can be reviewed in the FREL TOOL.
 Spatial level (local, regional, national or international): National, differentiated by type, six forest types sub-divided in "primary" and secondary forest and tree plantations sub-categories: age cohorts corresponding to the measurement periods ( 1985, 1986-91, 1992-97, 1998-01, 2002-07, 2008-11, 2012-13).
-Discussion of key uncertainties for this parameter: As described in Section 12 , the uncertainty level of deforestation AD forest is very high.
-Estimation of accuracy, precision, and/or confidence level, as applicable and an explanation of assumptions/methodology in the estimation: The methods used to conduct the uncertainty analysis are described in detail in a separate report .
-However, as described in Section 12 , uncertainties associated to AD are very high, with a relative error of 22% for the deforestation activity data, at 90% of the significance level.
+Discussion of key uncertainties for this parameter: The uncertainty of the deforestation activity data comes from the process of creating land use change maps.
+Estimation of accuracy, precision, and/or confidence level, as applicable and an explanation of assumptions/methodology in the estimation: As described in Section 12 , deforestation has a relative error of 28% for the deforestation activity data, at a 90% confidence level.